Starting out looking for childcare can raise many questions!

 6. How are children allocated into groups at Bee?

 At Bee children are grouped into rooms per their age to ensure they are provided with the best opportunity to develop alongside their peers.
 Once they reach an appropriate age, your child may be transitioned to a new group depending on their readiness to cope, family needs and available spaces.
 You will be consulted on any proposed change in groups for your child.
-Siblings can connect throughout the day.
+We welcome sibling connection throughout the day.

 Enrol today at one of our Bee Centres